 Fortunately, this condition can be successfully treated.
-If you think you may have dry eye syndrome, contact Vision MD Eye Doctors today.
-We will offer you a proper evaluation and provide you with the best options to treat your DES.
+If you think you may have dry eye syndrome, contact out optometric team today, who will offer you a proper evaluation and provide you with the best options to treat your DES.

 Dry Eye May Develop As a Result of…

 Meibomian Gland Dysfunction (MGD)

 Meibomian gland dysfunction (MGD) accounts for the majority of cases of dry eye syndrome.
 It occurs when an abnormality or blockage occurs in the small meibomian glands, which are located in your lower eyelid.
 This then prevents these tiny glands from producing the lipids needed to maintain the right balance for the optimum quality and functioning of the tears.
 A shortage of these lipids can cause the tears in your eyes to evaporate too quickly, resulting in dry eyes.

 Blepharitis is an inflammation of the eyelids.
 The affected area is usually at the very end of the eyelid, located at the base of the eyelashes.
 This inflammation causes the tips of the eyelid to swell up, appear red and inflamed, and produce infected debris called scurf.
 If you think you may be suffering from this eye condition and are now seeking effective treatment, contact us today.

 Complications from certain medical procedures, including eye surgery and radiation therapy, will very often result in DES.
 Radiation therapy to treat head and neck cancers, cancer of the eye socket or whole brain radiation for brain cancer, often damages the lacrimal glands.
 The glands may decrease tear production and cause dry eye symptoms.